Wilfred Stamp, 2nd Baron Stamp

-Wilfred Carlyle Stamp, 2nd Baron Stamp, MA, ACA (28 October 1904 – 16 April 1941) was a son of the British banker Josiah Stamp, 1st Baron Stamp.
+Wilfred Carlyle Stamp, 2nd Baron Stamp, ACA (28 October 1904 – 16 April 1941) was a son of the British banker Josiah Stamp, 1st Baron Stamp.
 He holds the record for holding a peerage for the shortest length of time.

 Stamp was born in Hereford, while his father was working there as a civil servant for the Inland Revenue.

-He was educated at The Leys School, Cambridge, then went up to King's College at Cambridge University, where he graduated as Master of Arts.
+He was educated at The Leys School, Cambridge, then went up to King's College, Cambridge, where he graduated as Master of Arts.

 He became by profession a chartered accountant.

 Stamp married on 10 December 1929, a fellow Cambridge graduate (BA), Katharine Mary, daughter of Tom Wickett of Redruth, Cornwall.
 They had three daughters: